 Writing website copy from scratch can be tricky — especially if you haven’t researched your target market or figured out what makes your business different.

 The good news?
 With your theme chosen and your wireframe complete, you have a roadmap to the pages you need to write content for.
-We recommend setting up a project plan in a tool like Trello (or even a notebook or spreadsheet) to move your pages along in the process:
+We recommend setting up a project plan in a tool like Notion (or even a notebook or spreadsheet) to move your pages along in the process:

 Here’s how to write website copy that resonates: